 Gases are filtered through a series of High-Efficiency Particulate Air (HEPA) and carbon filters before being released into the atmosphere.

-During the projectile campaigns, the metal parts of the munitions were heated to 1,000 degrees Fahrenheit for thermal decontamination for a minimum of 15 minutes.
+During the projectile campaigns, metal parts from munitions were heated to 1,000 degrees Fahrenheit for thermal decontamination for a minimum of 15 minutes.
 The metal parts were safely recycled.

-During the rocket campaigns, the drained warheads are containerized and sent for temporary storage on the Blue Grass Army Depot to await further destruction in a Static Detonation Chamber unit.
-The rocket motors are packaged, temporarily stored and will be sent to Anniston, Alabama, to be destroyed in a Static Detonation Chamber.
+During the rocket campaigns, the drained warheads are containerized and sent for temporary storage on the Blue Grass Army Depot to await further destruction in a Static Detonation Chamber unit, which uses thermal destruction technology to process the weapons.
+The rocket motors are packaged, temporarily stored and are sent to Anniston, Alabama, to be destroyed in a Static Detonation Chamber.